ztsv-av/ds_info/interviews/theory/ml.md

 3. [M] Explain algorithm for tuning hyperparameters.
    1. We define a validation metric and search over hyperparameter values using methods such as grid search or random search.
 More advanced methods like Bayesian optimization or successive halving evaluate configurations iteratively and stop poorly performing ones early to save computation.

+# Classification vs. Regression

+1. [E] What makes a classification problem different from a regression problem?
+   1. Targets, loss function, model head.
+Classification models predict discrete, categorical labels.
+Regression models predict continious values.
+2. [E] Can a classification problem be turned into a regression problem and vice versa?
+   1. Yes, but usually that wouldn't make it more efficient.
+For example, we can turn labels 1, 2, ... into continious values and make regression model predict them.
+However, in case of classes, class 1 and class 2 are different instances, while in regression task, 2.0 is 2 times higher than 1.0, which wouldn't make sense in classification.
+To turn regression into classification, we can put labels into bins, e.g. 1-2 into bin 1, 2-3 into bin 2, etc.

+# Parametric vs. Non-parametric Methods

+1. [E] What’s the difference between parametric methods and non-parametric methods?
+Give an example of each method.
+   1. Parametric methods assume a specific functional form for the data distribution or the relationship between inputs and outputs.
+They are characterized by a fixed, finite set of parameters whose number does not grow with the amount of data.
+E.g. linear regression, neural networks.
+Non-parametric methods do not assume a fixed functional form.
+Model complexity can grow with the amount of data, allowing them to adapt more flexibly to the underlying structure.
+Examples are decision trees (can grow in depth and number of nodes as more data is available), kernel density estimation, KNN.
+2. [H] When should we use one and when should we use the other?
+   1. Parametric:
+      1. You have limited data and want to avoid overfitting.
+      2. The relationship is approximately known or can be reasonably assumed.
+      3. Interpretability and computational efficiency are important.
+   2. Non-parametric:
+      1. No assumptions about data distribution.
+      2. The relationship function is complex or unknown.
+      3. Predictive performance is prioritized over interpretability and memory usage.

+# [M] Why does ensembling independently trained models generally improve performance?

+Ensembling independently trained models improves performance because it changes the bias–variance–covariance structure of the predictor.
+For a fixed input, the expected squared error of an ensemble average decomposes into the average individual model variance minus the average pairwise covariance of their errors.
+When models are trained with different random seeds, data subsamples, architectures, or optimization trajectories, their errors are only partially correlated.
+Averaging therefore cancels individual errors while preserving signal, reducing variance more than it reduces bias.

+In modern deep learning, independently trained networks often converge to different regions of the loss landscape that encode different inductive biases.
+Averaging their predictions effectively aggregates multiple hypotheses, smoothing sharp decision boundaries and sometimes lowering bias as well.
+Overall, the ensemble’s error is typically lower than that of any voter model because it benefits from reduced variance, reduced error correlation, and mild bias correction.

+# [E] Why does an ML model’s performance degrade in production?

+A production model degrades because the real-world data and conditions gradually diverge from those seen during training.
+This includes model staleness from new patterns not present in training, data drift (feature distribution shift), label drift (only distribution of the target variable changes over time), concept drift (mapping from features to labels changes), pipeline inconsistencies, and feedback loops (e.g. user-behavior changes).
+As the mapping from inputs to outputs changes, the model’s learned decision boundary becomes outdated.
+Effective mitigation requires monitoring, drift detection, and periodic retraining, not continuous fine-tuning in production.

+# [M] Why does L1 regularization tend to lead to sparsity while L2 regularization pushes weights closer to 0?

+L1 and L2 regularization correspond to constraining the weight vector $w$ to lie inside a ball under the L1 or L2 norm.

+L1 regularization leads to sparsity because its penalty term $|w|_1$ has a constant subgradient almost everywhere.
+This creates a "kink" at zero, so during optimization the gradient does not diminish as weights get small.
+As a result, many weights are driven exactly to zero since the optimal solution often lies on the corners of the L1 ball, which correspond to sparse vectors.
+L1 ball corners lie directly where axis are 0.
+Thus, the optimization drives towards these corners.

+$$
+L(w) = L_0(w) + \lambda \sum_i |w_i|
+\text{Subgradient: }  \delta|w_i| = sign(w_i) \text{for} w_i \neq 0 \text{and any value in} [−1, 1] \text{at} w_i = 0
+$$

+L2 regularization uses the smooth penalty $|w|_2^2$, whose gradient shrinks linearly with the weight magnitude.
+As weights approach zero, the penalty gradient becomes small, pulling weights continuously toward zero but not forcing them to cross zero.
+The L2 constraint ball is round, so the optimum rarely lies on axes, meaning weights become small but typically remain nonzero.
+L2 ball doesn't have cornerns, it's round (circle or sphere in higher dimensions).
+Thus, driving towards where axis = 0 is pointless.

+$$
+L(w) = L_0(w) + \lambda \sum_i w_i^2
+\text{Subgradient: } \delta(w_i^2) = 2 w_i.
+$$

+# [M] What problems might we run into when deploying large machine learning models?

+Overall, deploying large models creates bottlenecks in compute, memory, cost, latency, reliability, monitoring, and operational agility.

+Deploying large machine learning models introduces challenges in latency, memory footprint, and compute requirements.
+High parameter counts increase inference time, strain accelerator resources, and may exceed available RAM or VRAM budgets.
+Scaling the serving infrastructure requires expensive hardware, specialized runtimes, and careful batching to maintain throughput.
+Also, understanding the limit of models calls might become an issue as we might run into problems as this number of parallel calls increases:

+- Set a hard max concurrent requests per model server instance (reject or queue after the limit).
+- Run many replicas of the model server behind a load balancer.
+- Per-request overhead is high; small requests waste GPU throughput: Accumulate requests for a few milliseconds, run them as one big batch through the model, split responses back to callers.
+- Model optimization.

+Large models also complicate reliability: they are more sensitive to numerical stability issues, have complex dependency chains, and may produce unpredictable outputs under distribution shift.
+Monitoring becomes harder because debugging thousands of layers, attention heads, or expert routes is nontrivial, and collecting sufficient production telemetry is expensive.

+Model files can be gigabytes in size, slowing rollout (new model version deployment) and making versioning and rollback cumbersome.
+Updating weights risks incompatibilities across hardware backends.
+Cold starts, autoscaling, and multi-region deployment become costly due to long load times and high energy consumption.

 # [E] Zero-shot, One-shot, Few-shot Learning

 Zero-shot, one-shot, and few-shot learning describe how a model performs a task using zero, one, or a few examples in the input prompt, without any additional training.